 Data are collected directly from incumbent workers in targeted occupations at business establishments statistically selected from a random sample.
 These workers complete standardized questionnaires, available in mailed paper- or web-based forms.
 Returned data collection instruments are analyzed and information is incorporated into the O*NET database on a periodic basis.
-The new occupational information is made available through the O*NET OnLine application and in the downloadable O*NET database files.
+The new occupational information is made available through the O*NET OnLine and related websites, in the downloadable O*NET database files, and in the O*NET web services.

 Under the sponsorship of the Department of Labor (DOL)/Employment and Training Administration (ETA), O*NET data collection activities are conducted by the National Center for O*NET Development, located in Raleigh, North Carolina.
 The O*NET Center has contracted with the Research Triangle Institute (RTI) in the Raleigh area for survey planning, data collection and input, and analysis.
 Both organizations maintain web-sites with more detailed information, including background on the O*NET data collection program, the information collection request for clearance by the Office of Management and Budget, copies of the O*NET data collection instruments, and Frequently Asked Questions (FAQs).